mutual-ai/mlp2layer/examples/README.md

-Examples using the "trainingMLP2" function.
+Examples using the "trainingMLP2" and "outMLP2" functions.